Home Storage Solution 101

 10. Add Lighting for Better Visibility

-Lighting in your closet is often overlooked but can make a huge difference in how you use the space.
+LED lights in your closet are often overlooked but can make a huge difference in how you use the space.
 Add some battery-operated lights or a motion-sensor light to brighten up dark corners.
 Proper lighting ensures that you can see everything clearly, making it easier to find items.

 11. Customize for Your Lifestyle